 John Bond, whitefox

-Don't even think about publishing a book without researching your market first.
+You should always research your target market before publishing your book.
 Ask yourself the following questions and answer them honestly.

 Is there a viable market for you book?